DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * On data:  See our list of common [data sources](http://databootcamp.nyuecon.com/bootcamp_data/).

-* On Pandas:  See Chris Moffit's Practical Business Python blog, which has aa good series on Pandas from the perspective of an Excel user.
+* On Pandas:  Chris Moffitt's [Practical Business Python blog](http://pbpython.com/archives.html) has a good series on Pandas from the perspective of an Excel user.

 <!--